 While every Native American tribe has their own set of beliefs and traditions, in general, most tribes revere and fear the mountain lion.
 However, some tribes have a more negative view while others have a more positive one.
 For example, the Apache believed the sound of a cougar growling was an evil omen and a harbinger of death.
 They also associated the cougar with witchcraft.

-The Native Americans who lived on the East Coast of the U.S., from Ohio to Florida, told tales of an underwater panther who guarded waterways.
+A number of Native Americans tribes tell tales of an underwater panther who guarded waterways.
 The creature was most likely based on an alligator or crocodile, but it’s telling that the tribes described it as a fierce panther.
+(For the Ojibwe of the northern Midwest U.S. and Canada saw the underwater panther as a lynx spirit animal, whom they called Mishebijiw, which translates to Great Lynx.)1

 Seminole and Shawnee